 We were lost for a while, until we saw a track pointing to le Petit Moulin (the Little Mill), and this took us down across a stream and then over the rise into Ouzouer-sur-Loire, where we intended to stay the night.

 Despite being at the intersection of two busy roads, Ouzouer was not much of a town, with the bare minimum of shops and a plain church.
 The “caravaning” was 1 km away, according to the sign, and we were not sure what that meant.

 However, our immediate needs were met handsomely at the boulangerie and bar.

-We walked beside the river on the levée bank, exposed to the sun but with a fresh breeze, then on a shadier wheel track that took us to within sight of the great castle of Sully.
+We walked on the levée bank beside the river, exposed to the sun but with a fresh breeze, then on a shadier wheel track that took us to within sight of the great castle of Sully.

 A flotilla of canoes was gliding downstream and we kept pace with it for an hour.

-To our astonishment, another pair of walkers arrived – a pair of burly French girls with spiky haircuts – and set off again as soon as they had put up their tent, taking the GR3 which went along the back fence of the camping ground.
-We saw them returning as we were crossing the bridge into Sully at
+To our astonishment, another pair of walkers arrived – a pair of burly French women with spiky haircuts.
+They set off again as soon as they had put up their tent, taking the GR3 which went along the back fence of the camping ground.
+We saw them returning as we were crossing the bridge into Sully at 7 pm.